onevcat/UniWebView-Docs/docs/latest/api.md

   <div class='api-body'>
     <div class='desc'>
       <div class='summary'>
 <p>Adds a JavaScript to current page.
-Normally, you add a JavaScript function with this method.</p>
+Normally, you add a JavaScript function or variable with this method.</p>
 <p>The input <code>jsString</code> will be executed by current web view.
 If succeeded, the input JavaScript code will &quot;inject&quot;
 to the web view and a <code>UniWebViewNativeResultPayload</code> with <code>resultCode</code> being &quot;0&quot; will passed to the <code>completionHandler</code>.</p>
 </div>